Skip to main content

 Introduction to Philosophy

 CORE 1700 Ultimate Questions: Philosophy (3 cr) or its equivalent is a prerequisite for the program.
-Students who enter the certificate program with some previous exposure to philosophy normally move directly to a 3000-level course, such as PHIL 3250 Philosophy of Religion (3 cr).
+Students who enter the certificate program with previous exposure to philosophy normally move directly to a 3000-level course, such as PHIL 3250 Philosophy of Religion (3 cr).

 Approval for Course Substitutions